k4u5h4L/discord-bot/README.md

 * To try this out yourself, you have to create an application on discord in the developer menu.

+* You also need to authorize the bot to work on your specific server provided you have that privilege/permission to do so.

 * For the gif-sending functionality, you first have to get a API key from GIPHY.